icicleio/icicle/src/Socket/README.md

 The methods `read()`, `readTo()`, `poll()`, `pipe()`, and `pipeTo()` each accept an optional parameter `float|null $timeout = null` as the last parameter of the method.
 If this parameter is not `null`, the promise returned by these methods will be rejected with `Icicle\Socket\Exception\TimeoutException` if no data is received on the socket.

+When the other end of the connection is closed and a read is pending, that read will be fulfilled with an empty string.
+Subsequent reads will then reject with an instance of `Icicle\Stream\Exception\UnreadableException` and `isReadable()` will return `false`.

 #### ReadableStream Constructor

 ```php